 - Certifications: B Corp, USDA Organic, Oregon Tilth Certified Organic, Regenerative Organic Certified, Fair for Life, NSF, Leaping Bunny, and Vegan Action

 Pela Case is a compostable phone case, made out of 45% plant-based material and 55% non-renewable resources.
-Their products have shown to break down in a backyard or industrial setting – unlike some other compostable phone case brands – and take roughly 6 months to fully decompose.
-And if you don’t have access to either, you have the option to send it back to them with their Pela 360 Program – they’ll take care of the rest.
+Their products have shown to break down in a backyard or industrial setting – unlike some other “compostable” phone case brands – and take roughly 6 months to fully decompose.
+And if you don’t have access to either, you have the option to send it back to them – they’ll properly compost it for you.
 You can even send them a conventional phone case which isn’t theirs, and they’ll either upcycle it into a new Pela product or recycle it.
 Pela may not be perfect, but they’ve done a good job at providing quite some information on their website to support their claims.

-- Fully breaks down in both home compost or in an industrial compost facility
+- Case fully breaks down in both home compost or in an industrial compost facility

-- Takes any phone case from customers and either composts or recycles it
+- Composts or recycles any brand’s phone case from customers

 - Also sells compostable watch bands, airpod holders, and more